popiang/mern_ninja/mern_stack_ninja07/firstpart_notes.md

    - create folder controllers and create workoutController.js file
    - require Workout model and mongoose
    - create controllers for getAllWorkouts, getAWorkout, createWorkout, updateAWorkout, deleteAWorkout
-   - add all the required
+   - add all the required validations
    - export all the workouts
    - require all the controllers in workout routes file
    - put all the controllers in all the routes